Oral Cancer Exam

 What to Expect from an Oral Cancer Exam

 If abnormalities, lesions, lumps, or leukoplakia are apparent, Drs.
-Gallez, Nguyen and Poulos will implement a treatment plan that is right for you.
+Gallez, Browning and Sanz Miralles will implement a treatment plan that is right for you.
 Treatment options vary according to the precise diagnosis, but may include: excision, radiation therapy, and chemotherapy.

 It is also important to note that over 75% of oral cancers are linked with avoidable behaviors such as smoking, tobacco use, and excessive alcohol consumption.
 Drs.
-Gallez, Nguyen and Poulos can provide you with literature and options about quitting dangerous behaviors such as tobacco use.
+Gallez, Browning and Sanz Miralles can provide you with literature and options about quitting dangerous behaviors such as tobacco use.